Kntnt/kntnt-matomo-tag-manager/README.md

 - Automatically adds the Matomo Tag Manager script to your site's header
 - Only loads for non-logged-in visitors to prevent tracking administrative actions
-- Provides multiple ways to configure your container ID (constant or filter)
+- Provides multiple ways to configure your container URL (constant or filter)
-- Includes filters to customize the Matomo container URL for self-hosted instances
 - Has zero configuration once set up – just works in the background

 ## Installation